How To Check If Someone Else Is Using Your Instagram Account

 The most obvious sign that someone else is using your Instagram account is if you see account activity that isn’t yours.
 That can include uploads that you didn’t publish, followers you don’t recognize or didn’t approve, or people you are following that you don’t remember following.
 While it is possible that you simply forgot about doing something on your Instagram account (particularly if you have a busy and high-volume account), if you spot a post that you know you did not create or a photo you know you didn’t take, then you have a definitive indication that someone has compromised your account.

 If you see an email from Instagram telling you that a change has been requested, take action immediately.
-Do not follow the link in the email – log into Instagram separately and secure your account by changing your password.
+Do not follow the link in the email as it could be a phishing attempt.
+Instead, directly log into Instagram separately and secure your account by changing your password.

 Securing your Instagram account

 Unlike Snapchat, Instagram allows multiple logins from multiple devices at once.
-Where usually you would be logged out if someone else logged in, you don’t get that in Instagram.
-So you have to depend on spotting unusual activity or that alert email from Instagram.
-It’s important to make sure you take responsibility for securing your Instagram account, as the company won’t always push you to take proactive steps in your own self-interest.
+Where usually you would automatically be logged out if someone else logged in, you don’t get that on Instagram.
+Since you have to depend on spotting unusual activity or that alert email from Instagram it’s important to make sure you take responsibility for securing your Instagram account.
+The company won’t always push you to take proactive steps in your own self-interest.

 If you suspect someone else is using your Instagram account, change the password right away.
-It is a simple step that takes less than a minute and will stop anyone being able to use your account.
+It is a simple step that takes less than a minute and will stop anyone from being able to use your account without figuring out your new password.
 This is also a step you can take proactively; the stronger your password, the harder it is to hack your account.

 - Log into Instagram.

 Use a unique, difficult password or use a password manager to suggest something for you.
 Make it as difficult as possible while keeping it memorable.
 Or let the password manager do the work.
 What makes a strong password?
-Security experts say to use a combination of letters, numbers, and special characters (such as @, !, #, etc.) and to never use the same password on multiple sites.
+Security experts say to use a combination of at least 8 letters, numbers, and special characters (such as @, !, #, etc.).

 Turn on two-factor authentication